lontelis/CoHo/README.md

 P.Ntelis et al 2018 https://arxiv.org/abs/1810.09362 <br />

-# Papers that use the aforementioned code package are:
+# Papers that use parts of the aforementioned code package are:

 The scale of cosmic homogeneity as a standard ruler <br />
 P.Ntelis et al 2018 https://arxiv.org/abs/1810.09362  <br /> <br />